isc-projects/bind9/doc/notes/notes-current.rst

 Feature Changes
 ~~~~~~~~~~~~~~~

+- When ``dnssec-signzone`` signs a zone using a successor key whose
+  predecessor is still published, it now only refreshes signatures for
+  RRsets which have an invalid signature, an expired signature, or a
+  signature which expires within the provided cycle interval.
+This
-- ``dnssec-signzone`` is now able to retain signatures from inactive
+  allows ``dnssec-signzone`` to gradually replace signatures in a zone
-  predecessor keys without introducing additional signatures from the successor
-  key.
-This allows for a gradual replacement of RRSIGs as they reach expiry.
+  whose ZSK is being rolled over (similarly to what ``auto-dnssec
-  :gl:`#1551`
+  maintain;`` does). :gl:`#1551`

 - The use of native PKCS#11 for Public-Key Cryptography in BIND 9 has been
   deprecated in favor of OpenSSL engine_pkcs11 from the OpenSC project.